-Given its historical importance to human life, it is surprising how few people actually know how to start a bonfire and have to ask “what is the proper way to start a fire?”.
+Given its historical importance to human life, it is surprising how few people actually know how to start a bonfire and have to ask “what is the proper way to start a fire?” or “how to make a bonfire”.
 We rely so heavily on modern appliances to warm ourselves and prepare the best food recipes that we’ve forgotten one of the most important basic skills a human can have.

 How do you start a bonfire?

 So you don’t have to ask anyone “how do you start a bonfire?”, we’ve put together this guide on the best way to start a bonfire safely this summer… and all year round, for that matter!
 When you head out on your next glamping getaway and want to start a bonfire to roast marshmallows or tell ghost stories, you’ll know how to do so safely—protecting you, your fellow glampers, and the natural setting that surrounds you.
-So if you’ve been struggling to keep those flames going, keep reading and watch the rise of the dead bonfire on your next camping vacation.
+So if you’re looking to create bonfire history and you’ve been struggling to keep those flames going, find out how to start a fire pit, keep reading, and watch the rise of the dead bonfire on your next camping vacation.

 What you need to start a fire in 2021: preparing the pit